IBM-Security/isam-support/appliance/restapi/Secure-AccessControl/Policy/Extensions/Bundles/README.md

 ## Lifetime steps
   * Export-a-specific-bundle.sh (Get the .jar back)
   * Update-a-bundle.sh (Upload a new .jar)
   * Delete-a-bundle.sh (Delete entire bundle from appliance.
-This removed .jar and the bundle id)
+This removes the .jar and the bundle id)